sanjayseshan/tensorflow-aarch64/README.md

 >>> import tensorflow
 >>>
 ~~~
 If there are no error messages, then you are done.
 Note that this may take several days to finish depending on your setup.
 On a QEMU aarch64 system on an Intel i7, this took roughly 7 days.
+Look at https://wiki.debian.org/Arm64Qemu to make a aarch64 VM.
+Cross compiling is probably faster than this.